Maximal symplectic torus actions: Actions that cannot be extended

 at every point $x \in M$, and it follows that an isotropy-maximal action cannot be extended to a higher dimensional torus action.
 In the following remark, we briefly explain why Equation \eqref{inequality_isotropy} is always satisfied. \begin{remark} Let $T$ act on a manifold $M$, and let $x \in M$ be a point.
-By the slice theorem, a neighborhood of the orbit $T \cdot x$ is equivariantly diffeomorphic to a fibered product $T \times_{T_x} \mathbb{R}^k$, where
+By the slice theorem, a neighborhood of the orbit $T \cdot x$ is equivariantly diffeomorphic to the associated bundle $T \times_{T_x} \mathbb{R}^k$, where

 By the assumption that the action is effective, \cite[Corollary B.44]{ggk_book} implies that the linear representation of $T_x$ on $\mathbb{R}^k$ is effective, and therefore the dimension of $T_x$ is bounded from above by $k/2$.
 Then, Equation \eqref{inequality_isotropy} follows from this bound together with Equation \eqref{some_dim_equation}. \end{remark}